How Airline Revenue Management Strategies Can Benefit Other Industries

 Over the last 30 years, the airline industry’s revenue management strategy has evolved into a more customer-centric model.
 It all started in the early 1980’s when low-cost carriers (LCC) entered the market, offering customers extremely lower fares and exceptional conveniences.
 While passengers were thrilled, major airline carriers faced a major challenge: maintaining a competitive edge without losing long-term customers to the LLCs.
 The key was getting customers to pay the highest price possible for each flight.

 British Airways was the first major airline to adopt a revenue management strategy.
 Now, all airlines use similar strategies which utilize revenue management optimization software programs to create dynamic pricing for customers based on competition, inventory, destination, etc. Instead focusing on “seats” as inventory, airlines now focus on “customers.”
-The complex mathematical algorithms that make up the revenue management programs utilize historical analytics to predict customer behavior and “willingness to buy.”
+The complex mathematical algorithms that make up the revenue management programs utilize historical data analytics to predict customer behavior and “willingness to buy.”
 To determine profitable plane ticket prices, airlines use a sliding scale involving price, inventory, marketing and various sales channels.
 This process creates a sales strategy that allows airlines to consistently set prices according to what the market deems appropriate rather than setting fixed prices.
 This is why, as consumers, we find our flights are usually full or pretty near capacity.

 Many airlines have also implemented corporate partnerships which increase opportunities of keeping flights full.
 Airlines with regular flights to and from certain cities create frequent flyer businesses in both cities promising a given number of seats at a discounted price.
 Some agreements state the corporations are responsible for buying a certain number of tickets even if they go unused.